-By now, you should have an idea of what it is to meditate, which styles exists and which ones you prefer.
+By now, you should have an idea of what it is to meditate, which styles exist and which ones you prefer.

-But, as I already said a number of times, in order to reap the many benefits of meditation, you will need to do the meditation.
+But, as I already said several times, in order to reap the many benefits of meditation, you will need to do the meditation.
 And you will need to do quite some amount of meditation.
-Ideally you will need to meditate everyday from 10 to 15 minutes.
+Ideally, you will need to meditate every day for 10 to 15 minutes.

 In order to help you move forward on your road to learning to meditate, you will need some more structured help.
 There are many resources available.
 And depending on your preferences, you can either read through the material or take a course.

 I started out by reading lots of books.
 But eventually, I decided to take an in-person course.
-This was one of the best decisions I ever took.
+This was one of the best decisions I ever made.
 First off, because there was a teacher to whom I could ask questions.
 Second, meditating in a group is something special.
-It’s somehow motivates you you and lifts you to a higher level.
-But it also motivates you you to do the exercises as prescribed.
+It somehow motivates you and lifts you to a higher level.
+But it also motivates you to do the exercises as prescribed.
 And this is an important aspect.

-Whichever way you decide to go in your journey towards learning meditation, you will need to go beyond the basics that you have learned in the few meditation exercises that you have done up to now.
+Whichever way you decide to go in your journey toward learning meditation, you will need to go beyond the basics you have learned in the few meditation exercises you have done up to now.

-Below you’ll find and to learn meditation that I did I have found and used myself.
+Below you’ll find extra tools to learn meditation.
+I have used all of these myself.

 Books to learn meditation

-For each meditation style that we have seen, hundreds of books exist on the market.
+Hundreds of books exist on the market for each meditation style we have seen.
 Most of them are excellent introductions to the art of meditation.
 So if you find one in your local library, it will probably do the trick.

-However, if you do not have meditation handbook and wants to buy one one, I have to excellent resources for you.
+However, if you do not have a meditation handbook and want to buy one, I have two excellent resources for you.

-The book takes you from an absolute beginners level towards the Pinnacle of meditation, being the attainment of samatha.
-Samatha is an extremely refined state of concentration.
-The book presents this part towards learning meditation in a gradual way.
-It follows the classical Tibetan description of the path towards meditation.
+The book takes you from an absolute beginner’s level towards the Pinnacle of meditation, being the attainment of Samatha.
+Samatha is a highly refined state of concentration.
+The book presents this part of learning meditation in a gradual way.
+It follows the classical Tibetan description of the path toward Samatha.

-It starts from level 0, teaching you what exactly meditation is, and learning how to get in a daily routine of doing your exercises.
+It starts from level 0, teaching you what exactly meditation is, and learning how to get into a daily routine of doing your exercises.
 The book also details all the difficulties you will encounter as you progress.
-It offers techniques and close towards overcoming all these difficulties.
+It offers techniques for overcoming all of them.

 If you prefer to learn about insight meditation, the best is to start by doing mindfulness meditation.
-Jon Kabat-Zinn, the inventor of mindfulness, has a number of great books, but none of them will really teach you to meditate.
-Is books are better suited to read on more general and deeper aspects of mindfulness meditation.
+Jon Kabat-Zinn, the inventor of mindfulness, has several great books, but none of them will really teach you to meditate.
+His books are better suited to read on more general and deeper aspects of mindfulness meditation.

 This book takes a gradual approach.
 Over a period of 8 weeks, you will learn various techniques related to mindfulness meditation.
 The body scan is a part of this program.
 But many others.

-This book mimics what you would learn if you choose to go to to a mindfulness course.
-The only downside to this book is that you need to have the discipline to do the exercises as they are presented.
-So you should not skip ahead to the next.
-Also, nobody will remind you you to do the exercises know to go to the next week.
+This book mimics what you would learn if you attend a mindfulness course.
+The only downside to this book is that you need the discipline to do the exercises as they are presented.
+So you should not skip ahead in the next.
+Also, nobody will remind you to do the exercises before going to the following week.
 But if you are disciplined enough, this is a great resource.

 Courses to learn meditation

-However, I would like to to present you you the most noteworthy option of this page concerning mindfulness meditation.
+However, I would like to present you the most noteworthy option on this page concerning mindfulness meditation.

 It is a course that closely follows the outline of the original mbsr.
 The course is given by a close collaborator of Jon Kabat-Zinn.
 This has the advantage that you know that the teacher knows his stuff.

-The course is hosted by Sountrue, which is a very reputable company that is specialised in everything that is meditation related.
+The course is hosted by SoundsTrue, which is a very reputable company that is specialized in everything meditation related.

-If you are interested, you can get a free sample of the course here.
+If you are interested, you can get a free course sample here.